Skip to content

 Deploy from an Existing Repository

-Options to create a new Atlas app including “Start with Blueprint” or “Pull from repo”
+Options to create a new app including “Start with Blueprint” or “Pull from repo”

-Now that you have chosen to deploy from an existing repository, you can select the repository and deploy it to Atlas.
-Pushing code changes to the branch of your choice in your repository will then deploy updates to Atlas automatically.
+Now that you have chosen to deploy from an existing repository, you can select the repository and deploy it to our Headless Platform.
+Pushing code changes to the branch of your choice in your repository will then deploy updates to our Headless Platform automatically.

 Prepare Your App for Deployment

-Some newer frameworks may not have a framework guide yet, but can still run on the Atlas platform using whatever Node.js-based adapters are provided by the framework or as SSG using a Node.js package to serve static assets like http-server or express.
+Some newer frameworks may not have a framework guide yet, but can still run on our Headless Platform using whatever Node.js-based adapters are provided by the framework or as SSG using a Node.js package to serve static assets like http-server or express.

 Custom build and start commands

-By default, the Atlas platform will run npm run build and npm run start to build and start your application.
+By default, the Headless Platform will run npm run build and npm run start to build and start your application.
 If you want to run different commands to build or start your application, you can reference the docs on custom build commands or custom start commands to review the various ways this can be implemented.

 Using the correct port